petekinnecom/test_launcher/README.md

         --example example            alias of name
     -r, --rerun                      Rerun the previous test.
 This flag cannot be set when entering search terms --disable-spring             Disable spring.
-You can also set the env var: DISABLE_SPRING=1
+You can also set the env var: DISABLE_SPRING=1 --spring                     Force spring commands to be used (useful when test_launcher is unable to detect that spring is used)
 ```

 # Search Priority